rsksmart/devportal-1.0/rif/scheduler/sdk.md

 In order to create an instance of `RifScheduler` you will need an ethers provider or signer.

-The provider will only allow `get` operations, such as `getPlan`.
+The provider will only allow `read-only` operations, such as `getPlan`.
 In the other hand the signer will allow all operations, such as `purchasePlan`, `schedule`, etc.

 #### with metamask